CS-SI/Orekit/src/site/markdown/architecture/utils.md

 both implement this interface) or celestial bodies that can be retrieved from ephemerides.

-The `Constants` interface only defines useful constants like Julian day duration, standard gravity or Earth physical parameters for several models, it does not define any processing method.
+The `Constants` interface only defines useful constants like Julian day duration, standard gravity, Earth physical parameters for several models, and IAU 2015 nominal equatorial and polar radii for all solar system planets, it does not define any processing method.

 The `SecularAndHarmonic` class is a utility used for fitting orbital parameters